darul75/personal-blog/posts/2015/2016-01-05_react-higher-order-components.md

 React [mixins](https://facebook.github.io/react/docs/reusable-components.html#mixins) gave us a way to enhance a component by sharing some common functionnalities with a guaranty that all of the component lifecycle methods would be called.

-Then, this [article](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.5nifnaw58) covers all aspects of mixins and why you should *avoid* using it today.
+But, by reading that kind of [article](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.5nifnaw58) that covers all aspects of mixins, you will understand why you should *avoid* using it today.

 You may also notice that warnings exist on Facebook React pages about [mixin support](https://facebook.github.io/react/docs/reusable-components.html#no-mixins)...in future distributions.